kitnil/awesome/README.md

 - [css-in-readme-like-wat](https://github.com/sindresorhus/css-in-readme-like-wat) - Style your readme using CSS with this simple trick
 - [ABigSurvey](https://github.com/NiuTrans/ABigSurvey) - A collection of 300+ survey papers on Natural Language Processing (NLP) and Machine Learning (ML)
 - [awesome-go-style](https://github.com/dgryski/awesome-go-style) - A collection of Go style guides
-- [applied-ml](https://github.com/eugeneyan/applied-ml) - 📚 Papers of companies sharing their work on applied data science & machine learning.
+- [applied-ml](https://github.com/eugeneyan/applied-ml) - 📚 Papers by organizations sharing their work on applied data science & machine learning.
 - [developer-handbook](https://github.com/apptension/developer-handbook) - An opinionated guide on how to become a professional Web/Mobile App Developer.
 - [awesome-dhall](https://github.com/dhall-lang/awesome-dhall) - A curated list of awesome dhall-lang
 - [gitattributes](https://github.com/alexkaratarakis/gitattributes) - A collection of useful .gitattributes templates